mohitkhedkar/College/2 Year/2015 Pattern/ADL/README.md

 ## Group B

 ### Assignment-9 :
-- [ ] Write a function to get the number of vertices in an undirected graph and its edges.
-You may assume thatno edge is input twice.
+- [x] Write a function to get the number of vertices in an undirected graph and its edges.
+You may assume that no edge is input twice.
 1. Use adjacency list representation of the graph and find runtime of the function
 2. Use adjacency matrix representation of the graph and find runtime of the function